Associate Director of Behavioral Health

 - Develop support mechanisms for and ensure productivity of program staff.

-- Monitor and evaluate the outcomes of programs and services provided by AACI BH.
+- Monitor and evaluate the outcomes of programs and services provided by the Behavioral Health department.
 Support program managers in developing measurable outcomes.

-- Provide clinical consultation to supervisors, program staff, and counselors.
+- Provide clinical consultation to supervisors, program staff, and other agency staff.

-- Responsible for coordinating activities of behavioral health program with the other programs of the agency.
+- Coordinate activities with other programs of the agency

 - Assist the Director in expansion and development of new service lines in behavioral health including diversification of payors and array of services.

 - Assist with grant writing and reporting as necessary for programmatic operations.

 - Other duties and related projects as assigned.

 - Licensed MFT, LCSW, Ph.D/Psy.
 D., or LPCC

 - Master’s degree or higher in the behavioral sciences